IAaron4/fs.24-hpc-mc1/Exercise_2/DeepDive_ReplicationFactorAndPartitionCounts.md

 ## Kafka Replication and Partition

-Apache Kafka® replicates the event log for each topic’s partitions across a configurable number of servers.
+Apache Kafka replicates the event log for each topic’s partitions across a configurable number of servers.
 This replication factor is configured at the topic level, and the unit of replication is the topic partition.
 This enables automatic failover to these replicas when a server in the cluster fails so messages remain available.

 Under non-failure conditions, each partition in Kafka has a single leader and zero or more followers.
 In Kafka, all topics must have a replication factor configuration value.
 The replication factor includes the total number of replicas including the leader, which means that topics with a replication factor of one (1) are topics that are not replicated.